-THB is an end result of complex interconnections between unsustainable business practices, organized crime, corruption and illicit flows.
+Human trafficking is an end result of complex interconnections between unsustainable business practices, organized crime, corruption and illicit flows.
 When tackling this nexus understanding these connections, and cooperation between business, law enforcement and labour inspectors is crucial.
-And moreover, the needs and rights of the victim of THB should be at the core of the actions taken.
+And moreover, the needs and rights of the victim of trafficking should be at the core of the actions taken.

-Firstly, labour exploitation and trafficking in human beings (THB) are not adequately recognized and addressed by law enforcement authorities.
-THB crimes are usually addressed either within the framework of economic crime control, or as a form of violent crime, but rarely as both at the same time.
+Labour exploitation and trafficking in human beings are not adequately recognized and addressed by law enforcement authorities.
+Trafficking crimes are usually addressed either within the framework of economic crime control, or as a form of violent crime, but rarely as both at the same time.
 This means that the combination of economic crimes against the state, and the infringements of the rights of individual victims, may not fully be addressed.
-Secondly, this project utilizes the concept that labour exploitation is a form of corporate crime motivated by economic profit.
-Companies engaging in THB gain an unfair economic advantage and distort competition and the functioning of the free market (Ollus 2016).
-The project therefore aims to engage both law enforcement and the private sector in order to address THB holistically, keeping in mind that victims of trafficking may also be exploited in multiple ways, e.g. both in forced labour as well as for sexual exploitation.
+In fact, labour exploitation is a form of corporate crime motivated by economic profit.

 The project partners include European Institute for Crime Prevention and Control, affiliated with the United Nations (HEUNI) from Finland, The Center for the Study of Democracy (CSD), from Bulgaria, the University of Tartu from Estonia and Ministry of Interior of Latvia.